Healthdirect Free Australian health advice you can count on.

 How much does a gynaecologist cost?

-If you see a gynaecologist in a private hospital or in their surgery or clinic, you’ll most likely pay a fee.
+If you see a gynaecologist in a private hospital or in their surgery or clinic, it’s likely that you will pay a fee.

 Learn more here about the development and quality assurance of healthdirect content.